Cacti/plugin_gpsmap/README.md

 * Thanks to Nate for the tabs:
   [Google Maps API Forum Link](http://groups.google.com/group/Google-Maps-API/browse_thread/thread/b023708935be9392/ae9ca67ef4e8b136%3Fshow_docid=ae9ca67ef4e8b136)

 * Nodes close to each other are grouped into tabs.
-There is a threashold setting for this.
+There is a threshold setting for this.

 * One bud is that the nodes put into the tabs are not removed form the map.